CharlotteKHL/Calculator/README.md

 This Calculator currently has 3 releases, information on each one can be found in [RELEASES NOTES.md](https://github.com/CharlotteKHL/Calculator/blob/main/RELEASES%20NOTES.md).

-# User manual for the most recent release of this Calculator:
+# User manual for RELEASE 3.0 of this Calculator:

 ### Operators: